 An air compressor with the proper attachment also can be used to dry a car's exterior without any physical contact.

 Car wax is like sunscreen for your car's paint.
-It protects against the sun's harsh rays while also helping the exterior shed water and stay shiny.
-After all, that deep, mirrorlike shine is what makes owning a black car so rewarding.
+Wax protects against the sun's harsh rays while also helping the exterior shed water and stay shiny.
+After all, that deep, mirrorlike shine is what makes owning a clean black car so rewarding.
 Apply wax as soon as possible to protect the paint, but also check the owner's manual for its recommendations.

 "Find a quality brand wax you like, apply as soon as new and reapply two to three times a year," Phillips said.
 "Put it on your regular maintenance plan, including once before winter and once before summer."

-Waxing is one area where products designed specifically for black paint are available.
+Wax is one area where products designed specifically for black paint are available.
 The shine on these styles is formulated to create a deeper, darker reflection, like looking into a puddle of engine oil.
 Some also have a light polishing effect to remove light scratches.

 "Modern synthetic waxes provide a wet look to make a black paint look better.
 Many use mild polishes to brighten finishes and remove mild defects.
 And the nice benefit with modern synthetics is that they're easier to use [than carnauba waxes].
 You don't have to labor over waxing a car," Dvorak said.